Ourfullstackapp/FOURFRAME-BACKEND-2/README.md

 Edit
 Authorization: Bearer <token>
  Testing
-Use Postman or cURL to test endpoints.
+Use Postman or Curl to test endpoints.
 Make sure to attach JWT to protected routes.

  Notes
 You can easily switch to PostgreSQL by updating the DATABASE_URL in .env.